bluz71/bluz71.github.io/_posts/2019-03-11-find-replace-helpers-for-vim.md

 title: Find & Replace Helpers for Vim
 layout: default
 comments: true
-published: false
+published: true
 ---

 # Find & Replace Helpers for Vim

-The post, [how do you handle these common find / replace use cases](https://www.reddit.com/r/vim/comments/armt3o/how_do_you_handle_these_common_find_replace_use), from the [Vim subreddit](https://www.reddit.com/r/vim) was the spark that lead me down a Vim _find & replace_ rabbit-hole.
+This post, [how do you handle these common find / replace use cases](https://www.reddit.com/r/vim/comments/armt3o/how_do_you_handle_these_common_find_replace_use), from the [Vim subreddit](https://www.reddit.com/r/vim) was the spark that lead me down a Vim _find & replace_ rabbit-hole.